The Laplace transform of a continuous time signal x(t) can be expressed as:

 x(t)=e−tu(t)

-Solution: We know that Laplace tranform is given as:
+Solution: The Laplace transform is given as:

 =∫0∞e−te−stdt